Showing 1 - 1 OF 1

 Contact information for key programs and services at this installation.

 Programs and services are available at most installations for children up to age 12.
 Care may be provided in Child Development Centers, School Age Care Programs, and Family Child Care Homes.
 Please review the information to find out what programs and services are available at this installation.
 Please contact the Child and Youth Program point of contact at this installation if you require information, assistance or resources for child care in your local community.

-FCC providers are self-employed and not government employees, Each FCC professional sets his or her own rates, hours policies and contracts. for additional information on becoming a FCC professional, contact the Child Development Center at 70-747-3042
+FCC providers are self-employed and not government employees.
+Each FCC professional sets his or her own rates, hours, and contracts.
+For additional information on becoming a FCC provider, contact the Community Child Care Coordinator at 701-747-5033.

-The Grand Forks AFB Child Development Center (CDC) is accredited by the National Association for the Education of Young Children (NAEYC) and certified by the Department of Defense, providing care for children between the ages 6 weeks to 5 years old.
+The Grand Forks AFB Child Development Center is accredited by the National Association for the Education of Young Children and certified by the Department of Defense, providing care for children between the ages 6 weeks to 5 years old.
 The practices of Air Force Child Development Programs are based on current knowledge of child development and early childhood education.
-The CDC implements developmentally appropriate activities that promote the social, emotional, cognitive and physical development of the children enrolled.
-A Training and Curriculum Specialist provides the child care professionals training on a variety of subjects ranging from safety, health and child abuse prevention along with other requirements in accordance with Air Force and DOD requirements.
+The CDC implements developmentally appropriate activities through the Early Learning Matters curriculum that promotes the social, emotional, cognitive and physical development of the children enrolled.
+A Training and Curriculum Specialist provides the child care professionals training on a variety of subjects ranging from safety, health, and child abuse prevention along with other requirements in accordance with Air Force and DOD requirements.

 The Grand Forks AFB Child Development Center respects and supports the ideals, cultures, and values of families in their task of nurturing children, advocate for children, families, and the early childhood professionals within all programs.

 There is currently a waiting list for all age groups.

 Direct Care Staff & single/ dual military parents have first priority.